CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/15-translation.md

 1. Wait for deployment to complete.
 Then go to the deployed resource.

 ## Task 2: Explore Translator service

+In this task, you will learn how to explore the **Translator** service in Azure to understand its features, such as text translation, language detection, and language support for building multilingual applications.

 We can explore the capabilities of the Translator service in the Azure Portal.